IRS Forms

 What goes on Schedule M

 Schedule M lists every related‑party transaction between the FDE or FB and the filer or other related entities for that annual accounting period.
-You report sales and purchases, services, rents, royalties, loans and interest, capital contributions, distributions, and largest outstanding loan balances during the year.
-File a separate Schedule M for each entity with related‑party activity, and check the correct column set based on whether the tax owner is a U.S. person, a CFC, or a controlled foreign partnership.
+You report sales and purchases, services, commissions, rents, royalties and license fees, dividends and distributions received, interest, loan guarantee fees, and amounts borrowed or loaned during the year (see the Instructions for Form 8858 for the prescribed computation method on lines 20 and 21).
+File a separate Schedule M for each entity with related‑party activity (do not combine multiple FDEs or FBs onto one schedule, even where the transaction types and counterparties overlap), and check the correct column set based on whether the tax owner is a U.S. person, a CFC, or a controlled foreign partnership.

 Transaction types you should capture